thunderrabbit/automatic-happiness/content/faq.md

 *You should paint each track*

 That's not really going to work, given how the tracks merge and split.
-If the tracks were like waterslides at an amusement park, then yeah, but they are not, so no.
+If the tracks were like waterslides at an amusement park (tangled but not merging), then yeah, but they are not, so no.

 *Is it finished?*